SPN Perpetual Adoration

 - Please - No food (including gum) or drinks of any kind in the Adoration Chapel at any time.
 There is a bottle of water in the bookshelves for emergency purposes only.

 - No material donations (such as statues, books, flowers, pictures, leaflets etc.).
-See Fr.
-John first.
+See the pastor (Fr.
+Fabio) first.

 - No miscellaneous notes on the sign in table.